Headout is a brand trusted by millions of guests worldwide offering curated experiences to enjoy this attraction.

 The Cathedral of the Holy Cross and Saint Eulalia, commonly known as the Barcelona Cathedral, is a remarkable architectural and religious monument in the capital city of Spain.
-Constructed from the thirteenth to fifteenth centuries, the Barcelona Cathedral is known for its magnificent gothic style of architecture.
-This cathedral is where his holiness, the Archbishop of Barcelona, Catalonia, Spain sits.
+Constructed from the thirteenth to fifteenth centuries, the cathedral is known for its magnificent gothic style of architecture.
+The Barcelona Cathedral is where his holiness, the Archbishop of Barcelona, Catalonia, Spain sits.

 Located right next to the Barcelona Cathedral and easily accessible from the cathedral floor, is the cloister.
 It was built much later than the cathedral, sometime in the 14th century, and is considered just as beautiful, if not more.
 It is loved for the charming courtyard with tall palm trees; a refreshing change of scenery in the Gothic Quarter.
 Here, you also get to see the 13 geese bathing in the Well of the Geese.
 The geese are believed to represent the age at which Saint Eulalia was martyred.
 It is also one of the only places to host Barcelona's most striking tradition of 'Ou com Balla' or dancing egg.

 One of the most magnificent sights and significant sculpture works inside Barcelona Cathedral is that of the choir or choir seats that date back to the 14th and 15th centuries.
 Built in the Catalan Gothic style, its canopies and pinnacles were made by the sculptor Michael Lochner and his disciple Johan Friedrich at the end of the 15th century.
 Having preserved its charm as is, on these seats you see the details such as the coats-of-arms of the knights of the Order of the Golden Fleece which were painted on the backs of all the choir seats.